Dementia, Mobility-Challenged, 90 year-old Sisters Meet After Two Years for a Summer Outing

 While neither sister lived independently, both appreciated being taken out to see new things and have a meal.
 And, as we see, “When there’s a will there’s a way.”
 Indeed when adult children can help aging parents who are burdened by these major challenges, it’s a win-win for everyone.

-So if we know our parents can get out–to see a doctor if nothing else.
+So if we know elders we care about can get out–to see a doctor if nothing else.
 And if we want to give them a change and add enrichment to their lives–which takes planning and effort–Tuesday’s post will elaborate, providing additional ideas to help parents age well.

 Changing often: “Of Current Interest” (right sidebar).
 Links to timely information and research from top universities, plus some fun stuff–to help parents age well.